RouxRC/gazouilleur/LIST_COMMANDS.md

   + `count <text>`

-     > Prints the character length of &lt;text&gt; (spaces will be trimmed, urls will be shortened to 20 chars).
+     > Prints the character length of &lt;text&gt; (spaces will be trimmed, urls will be shortened to Twitter's t.co length).

   + `lastcount`